MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

 # Creating the Battle Arena
-Our heroes need somewhere to battle.
-Lets have our user create our heroes with all of their respective gear and abilities.
+Our heroes need somewhere to battle. let's have our user create our heroes with all of their respective gear and abilities.
 Our arena will take care of creating heroes and adding them to their respective teams.

-Lets create some methods that we can call that will allow for code reuse.
+let's create some methods that we can call that will allow for code reuse.

 ```python
 class Arena: